WU-Dingxiang/KaraCredit/README.md

-# karacredit - A Online Shopping Website by Java
+# karacredit - A Online Microcredit Website by Java
-The karacredit online website makes it easier to enjoy your shopping time.
+The karacredit online website makes it easier to start your business.